25 Useful Things to Know Before You Visit Tromso (2024-2025)

 Unedited photo of light in Tromso in December

-If you’re keen to photograph the city, do be prepared to photograph in a lot of lowlight situations.
+If you’re keen to photograph the city, be prepared to photograph in a lot of lowlight situations.

 30 Useful Things to Know Before You Visit Tromso, Norway